sjbitcode/Data_Compression/README.md

 In this compression algorithm...

 1. input is a string,
-2. output is a compression string,
+2. output is a compressed string,
 3. To produce the compressed output, any run of two or more of the same character should be converted to two of that character plus a number indicating how many repeated runs were compressed.
 Examples: